Application for Admission

 Applications are submitted online at www.applytexas.org.

 Most master’s degree programs require supplemental application materials.
-Contact the academic unit for additional information.
+Contact the Office of Graduate Admission webpages for additional information.

 Admission Application Fee